Whatever I did never felt like enough.

 I fell in love with teaching and moved to Spain and Qatar to do it, but by 2016 I had fallen out of love with that.
 I counted the minutes until the end of the workday and lived for the weekends, unsure of how long I could keep doing an “important” job without truly loving it.

-On the surface I looked like I had everything, and I could certainly post the beautiful photos to social media to back it up, but I was far more worried about how my life looked to others than committed to living a life that was true to me.
+On the surface I looked like I had everything, and I could certainly post the beautiful photos to social media to back it up, but I was far more worried about how my life looked to others than committed to living a life that was true to me and I never took the time to really work out what I needed.

 I would dream of giving up my work and doing something I loved.
-Only I had no idea what that was, or if I did, I wasn’t willing to admit it to myself and take steps to get there.
+Only I had no idea what that was.

 In 2017 I was forced into slowing down and connecting deeply with who I was when I had a bad bout of glandular fever (mono) and became at one with my sofa, struggling to even get to the bathroom or make myself a drink.
 Meditation became my lifeline, podcasts were my constant companions and yet all I could worry about was whether people were angry at me for not working.